External Conflict Definition and Types

-In literature, we encounter two broad categories of conflict within the plot: internal and external.
+In literature, we encounter two broad categories of conflict within the plot: internal conflict and external conflict.
 External conflicts arise as outward roadblocks to the main character's success and often provide the motivation for relationships, struggles and the primary action of the plot.
 Every good story features some kind of internal conflict as well, even if it’s not large, because this effectively defines a character arc.
 The following are the 5 main types of external conflict, often used to advance storylines and enhance a literary work.

 The most common form of external conflict is character vs. character which showcases the kind of character conflict that exists between two people.
 This is an example of external conflict.
 Many protagonists (main characters) must face down an adversary or antagonist (character who causes conflict) that stands in the way of them achieving their goals.
 The conflict could quite literally be physical combat, or a more emotional or psychological standoff between characters.
 An example of this can be seen in the Harry Potter series, as Harry Potter and Voldemort face off in multiple of the books.

-Often, literature relies on the force of natural disasters or natural phenomena to thwart the protagonist, which is what we call nature conflict.
+Literature often relies on the force of natural disasters or natural phenomena to thwart the protagonist, which is what we call nature conflict.
 This form of external conflict could involve floods, fires, storms, or severe winds---all of these forces are commonly used to symbolize the conflict between man and the universe or man's struggle against God.
 Forces of nature may test a character’s physical abilities or emotional strength as they bounce back from damage the external forces have caused.

-Often, protagonists feel alienated or are treated as outcasts of society.
+Protagonists may feel alienated or are treated as outcasts of society.
 They may feel trapped, paranoid, or have a sense that something is tragically flawed about the world around them, which is often what takes place during society conflict.
 To their dismay, the majority of people are unable to see their point of view.
 The protagonist struggles to change conventions or institutions like government or religion, often without success.
 This type of external conflict is known as man vs. society and has a wide range of situations a character faces in all kinds of stories.
 Romeo and Juliet is a classic example of characters facing the trials and ridicule of a society and having to navigate those opposing forces.

-Common within science fiction or dystopian literature, man finds his enemy within machines.
+Common within science fiction or dystopian literature, a person finds their enemy within machines.
 Technology runs awry, evolving past man's control over it.
 This type of external conflict presents a worst-case scenario of a world dominated by its own inventions.